 Good credit risk management requires a plan that will help you evaluate and extend credit for all clients.
 There are several key elements of a credit management system.
 First, determine the credit terms – the amount of credit you are willing to extend and for how long.
 Discuss these terms with new clients before you extend credit.
 Then, conduct monthly or quarterly reviews of your accounts receivables to maintain a clear picture of your risk.

 If you’re wondering how to improve your credit risk management process, Euler Hermes can help in the decision-making process around tough high-risk credit decisions, including credit insurance that can help protect high volume/low margin accounts.
-In addition, the Euler Hermes support strategic decisions on higher-risk domestic and export market clients while maintaining sound financial management.
+In addition, the Euler Hermes CAP, CAP+ and Power CAP programs support strategic decisions on higher-risk domestic and export market clients while maintaining sound financial management.